Skunk: Terminology

 The word skunk is dated from the 1630s, adapted from a southern New England Algonquian language (probably Abenaki) seganku, from Proto-Algonquian *šeka:kwa, from *šek- 'to urinate' + *-a:kw 'fox'.
 Skunk has historic use as an insult, attested from 1841.

 In 1634, a skunk was described in The Jesuit Relations:

 In Southern United States dialect, the term polecat is sometimes used as a colloquial nickname for a skunk, even though polecats are only distantly related to skunks.

 As a verb, skunk is used to describe the act of overwhelmingly defeating an opponent in a game or competition.
-Skunk is also used to refer to certain strong-smelling strains of marijuana whose smell has been compared to that of a skunk's spray.
+Skunk is also used to refer to certain strong-smelling strains of Cannabis whose smell has been compared to that of a skunk's spray.

 Description

 Skunk species vary in size from about 15.6 to 37 in long and in weight from about 1.1 lb (spotted skunks) to 18 lbs (hog-nosed skunks).
 They have moderately elongated bodies with relatively short, well-muscled legs and long front claws for digging.
 They have five toes on each foot.

 Although the most common fur color is black and white, some skunks are brown or grey and a few are cream-colored.
 All skunks are striped, even from birth.
 They may have a single thick stripe across the back and tail, two thinner stripes, or a series of white spots and broken stripes (in the case of the spotted skunk).